Analicia Chaves Slays In White Dress Featuring Thigh-High Split As She Flaunts Curvaceous Booty

 In the background was a pebbled garden that featured two plants in large gray pots.
 The contrast helped to further highlight the model's attire.
 Over the top of the image, an arc of light was also present.

-Analicia’s followers quickly responded after she posted the image.
-Within eight hours, the photo had already amassed an impressive 72,400 likes and more than 370 comments from her dedicated supporters.

-“Now that’s how u wear a dress,” one follower wrote in the comments section.
+Analicia's followers quickly responded after she posted the image.
+Within eight hours, the photo had already amassed an impressive 72,400 likes and more than 370 comments from her dedicated supporters."Now that's how u wear a dress," one follower wrote in the comments section.

 "White is my favourite colour....& you so hot," a fan declared.